Madeline Merlo

-Madeline Merlo (born February 9, 1994) is a Canadian country pop singer-songwriter.
+Madeline Rae Merlo (born February 9, 1994) is a Canadian country pop singer-songwriter.
 She signed to Open Road Recordings in 2013 and released her debut album, Free Soul, three years later.
 In 2015, Merlo received the "Rising Star" award from the Canadian Country Music Association.
-In 2021, she signed with the Nashville-based BBR Music Group, joining their imprint Wheelhouse Records.
+In 2021, she signed with the Nashville-based BBR Music Group, joining their imprint Wheelhouse Records, and later being re-assigned to Stoney Creek Records.

 Early life

 Merlo grew up in Maple Ridge, British Columbia.
-Her father was a funk musician, and the house was often filled with music.
+Growing up, her house was often filled with music.
 She had a desire to be a performer since the first time she sang in front of a crowd of people.
 In public school, she took part in her school talent show.
 She sang "Somewhere Over the Rainbow" and after that performance she decided that she wanted to be a singer.

 Throughout high school, Merlo played in a band and together they began gigging around.
 She also continued to hone her vocal skills by performing in musical theatre productions and taking every opportunity she could to further her skills as a performer.

 Merlo credits seeing Shania Twain at the first concert she ever attended to be the reason she pursued the genre of country music.
 Seeing a successful Canadian woman from a small town gave Merlo the confidence to pursue her career.